HR-CMGT/CLE-speedcourses/circuit-playground/README.md

 ## DC Motor

 Use the CLEVER Mosfet to safely drive a DC motor.
 Use the **VOUT** to connect 5 Volt.
-Do not use the 3.3V pin.
+Do not use the 3.3V pin!

 ![dcmotor](clever_mosfet_connectie.png)